 Seminary reading and writing projects demand a kind of intellectual focus that can be hard to achieve.
 Even getting started on major projects can be a struggle.
 The best productivity comes when we get into a zone, a state of mental flow where focus is strong and ideas come easily.
 Here are some practices to help you find your best mental focus.

 Pick the right time of day

 When are you the sharpest, mentally?
 I’m a morning person, at my very best from 7am to 11am.
 In the afternoon, my brain turns to mush.
 My friend Alex, by contrast, is just waking up at dinner time, and focuses like a freak after the sun goes down.
 Know your own rhythm, and to the degree that you can, plan to study during your mental prime time.

-See the chapter Planning Your Study in The Complete Seminary Survival Guide for more details on managing your time in a way that fits you.
+See the chapter Planning Your Week in The Complete Seminary Survival Guide for more details on managing your time in a way that fits you.

 Set aside enough time